-Kristine Dizon is the Assistant Artistic Director at the Gran Canaria International Clarinet Festival and the Cyprus Clarinet Festival.
-She is also currently the Artistic Coordinator of the American Single Reed Summit.
+Kristine Dizon is the Assistant Artistic Director at the Gran Canaria International Clarinet Festival and Coordinator of the International Clarinet Competition at the American Single Reed Summit.
 Kristine is a PhD candidate at the Faculty of Human Sciences at the Universidade Católica Portuguesa in Lisbon as a recipient of the Fundação para Ciência de Tecnologia.
 Her primary research focuses on “Remaking: The re-shaping of sound in Portuguese Musical Comedies."

-An active conductor, Kristine was previously the Assistant Conductor for the Minnesota Project Opera assisting in the premiere of Reinaldo Moya’s Memory Boy and Assistant Conductor for the Minnesota Youth Symphonies for the 2015-2016 season.
-Kristine has led the Escola Superior de Música Artes e Espectáculo orchestra, wind orchestra, and the production of Kurt Weill’s Ópera dos Três Vintens (Threepenny Opera).
-She also served as guest conductor of the Richfield Symphonic Band, MYS Philharmonic Orchestra, Concordia University – St. Paul Concert Band, União Filarmónica do Troviscal, Southern Illinois University Symphonic Band and the SIU Clarinet Choir.
-Ms. Dizon served as Assistant Conductor of the John A. Logan Community Band, and formerly served as Music Director of the Crosstown Community Band.
-Previous conducting teachers include António Saiote and Dr. Christopher Morehouse.
+Kristine was previously the Assistant Conductor for the Minnesota Project Opera assisting in the premiere of Reinaldo Moya’s Memory Boy and Assistant Conductor for the Minnesota Youth Symphonies for the 2015-2016 season.
+Kristine has led the Escola Superior de Música Artes e Espectáculo, Richfield Symphonic Band, MYS Philharmonic Orchestra, Concordia University – St. Paul Concert Band, União Filarmónica do Troviscal, and the Southern Illinois University Symphonic Band.

 Kristine is an artist for Silverstein Works and Barkley Mouthpieces.